thomastech/SunPower-Web-Monitor/README.md

 However, the Dashboard **cannot** be used to commission a SunPower system or provision new devices.
 As of 2024, those tasks require the proprietary PVS Management App and approval from SunPower or SunStrong.

-> 📝If your goal is to integrate your SunPower system into a home automation system, such as ``Home Assistant`` (HA), then keep in mind that this project is NOT needed for that.
+> 📝If your goal is to integrate your SunPower system into a home automation system, such as *Home Assistant* (HA), then keep in mind that this project is NOT needed for that.
 However, the Dashboard can certainly be used while you prepare your HA integration.

 ## PVS Gateway

 <img style="padding-right: 15px; padding-bottom: 5px;" align="right" src="images/PVS5_1.png" width="150">
 <img style="padding-right: 15px; padding-bottom: 5px;" align="right" src="images/PVS6_1.png" width="150">

 The Dashboard has been tested with the PVS6 gateway and is expected to be compatible with the older PVS5 model as well.
-For simplicity, both models are referred to as **`PVS`** (Power Visualization System) in this document.
+For simplicity, both models are referred to as **PVS** (Power Visualization System) in this document.

 > 📝 The PVS is a data logger and gateway device used for solar system monitoring, metering, and control.

 To retrieve data, a direct Ethernet connection is required. **Wi-Fi cannot be used.**

 Inside the PVS are two Ethernet ports (LAN1 & LAN2) and other RJ45 jacks that **are not Ethernet**.
 Be cautious and use the correct port!

+## LAN1: Dashboard Data

+**LAN1** is the port that enables Dashboard functionality.

+It was originally intended for installer use.
+Unfortunately, SunPower disabled the built-in PVS Management App.
+It was a web-based commissioning interface that allowed installers to provision or repair systems.
+Today, those tasks require a proprietary installer's App.

+Thankfully, the LAN1 **API** remains functional.

+The Dashboard webpage queries this API using IP address *172.27.153.1* on LAN1.
+This is a private network address, separated from the customer’s home network, which is why a direct Ethernet connection is required.

+> 🔗 Note: The URL *www.sunpowerconsole.com* has been disabled by SunPower.
+It was an alias for the PVS’s internal nameserver at *172.27.153.1*.
+You must now use the IP address directly: [http://172.27.153.1](http://172.27.153.1).

 ## LAN2: Customer Cloud Data